woodenshoe-wi/woof-CE/README.md

 This is woodenshoe-wi's fork of the https://github.com/puppylinux-woof-CE/woof-CE repo.
-Please do not base any commits off this branch or issue any pull requests here, there are commits in this branch that won't be included upstream.
+Please do not base any commits off this branch or issue any pull requests here, there are commits in this branch (this readme) that won't be included upstream.

 The raspbian-build branch is based off of puppylinux-woof-CE/woof-CE testing, and contains all of the commits from my most recent successful Raspbian stretch based build.
+It is probably out of date, and you should consider using puppylinux-woof-CE/woof-CE instead.

 This build does **NOT** create an image file.
 The files in the zip file produced need to be placed on a FAT formatted SD card.